Spinach seeds clean in a bowl

 How To Harvest Spinach Seeds

-Once the flowers have dried out, you can start harvesting the seeds.
-Spinach seeds are small and round, and they will be attached to the dried flower head.
+Once the flowers have dried and turned brown, they are ready for seed collection.
+The seeds are small, round, and attached to the dried flower heads.

 Spinach seeds bundle